 Hauz Khas Village – also known as “HKV” or, simply, “The Village” – is a neighbourhood that epitomises Delhi’s dynamism, vibrancy, and diversity.
-On the one hand, this area, south of the city centre, offers centuries-old monuments ranging from 15th century tombs to a historic madrasa.
+On the one hand, this area, south of the city center, offers centuries-old monuments ranging from 15th century tombs to a historic madrasa.

 The striking Hauz Khas complex © MVorobiev/iStock

 On the other hand, it has also been labelled as the city’s most vibrant neighbourhood, thanks to a recent flowering of art galleries, concept stores and boutiques, destination restaurants and late-night bars.
 For those wondering what to do in Hauz Khas Village, our only counsel is to discover both sides of this thrilling district – it’s the perfect way to experience Delhi old and new.

 No trip to HKV would be complete without visiting the landmarks that made this southern district a destination in the first place.
 Begin with a trek around the gorgeous Hauz Khas Complex.
 Dating to the 13th century, the historic area includes a mosque, tombs, and other medieval structures that are incredibly picturesque.